d34dl0ck/dum/README.md

 Components:
 * MachineService - service, allows to perform an operations with specific machine.
 Provides the ReportAPI interface, which is used for reporting about any updates, that are missing on the specific machine.
+* WindowsReporter - script, which collects missing updates from client machine and sends it to MachineService via ReportAPI

 Go modules: